-While social media may not be a primary focus for most fintech organizations, its importance should not be overlooked, especially for startups.
+While social media may not be a primary focus for most fintech organizations, its importance should not be overlooked.
 A solid online presence may do wonders for a fintech startup’s customer base and truly help it take off.

 7. Beating Competition: Local & Global